 - Never click on a link contained in an e-mail that you suspect may be fraudulent.
 This could take you to a fake website or initiate the installation of unwanted software onto your computer.

 - If you do submit confidential or financial information online, always ensure you are using a secure website.
 Check the bottom right corner of your computer screen for a security symbol, i.e. closed padlock.
 Another way is to ensure that the web address always starts with "https".

 - Have a computer technician check to make sure the security implemented on your computer is adequate and up-to-date.

 - If you think your password has been compromised, change it immediately.

 What is keylogging?

-Keyloggers are programs that can record everything that a person does on their computer.
+Keyloggers are programs that can record everything that people do on their computer.
 Keylogging software is used to steal information by capturing keystrokes, mouse clicks, opened and closed files and websites visited.
 It allows perpetrators to access an individual's password and other confidential data.